 The Falling LinKS research team developed a toolkit about falling and how to reduce the chances of falling.
 The toolkit is aimed at people who want to maintain their active lives and prevent a fall.
 Most fall education and prevention programs are prepared for health care professionals.
 Our toolkit is designed for people who live in rural areas where health care resources are often scarce.
 You can use the toolkit in the privacy of your own home to learn about falls and the steps you can take to prevent them.

-Falling LinKS is funded by the United Methodist Health Ministry Fund grant #20080427 (11-2008 to 5-2010) and the WSU Graduate School.
-The WSU Falling LinKS Research Team includes: Dr. Teresa Radebaugh (Principal Investigator), Dr. Candace Bahner, Dr. Deborah Ballard-Reisch, Mr. Michael Epp (Envision), Dr. LaDonna Hale, Mr. Rich Hanley (Harvey County Department on Aging), Ms. Karen Kendrick (Envision), Dr. Michael Rogers, and Dr. Nicole Rogers.
-The Falling LinKS research team is supported by WSU Graduate Students: Ms. Ashley Archiopoli, Ms. Melissa Granville, Mr. Bobby Rozzell, Ms. Chigozirim Utah, and Ms. Katie Sue Williams.
+The Falling LinKS Development Team (2007-2011): Drs.
+Teresa Radebaugh (PI), Candace Bahner, Deborah Ballard-Reisch, Mr. Michael Epp (Envision), Dr. LaDonna Hale, Mr. Rich Hanley (Harvey County Department on Aging), Ms. Karen Kendrick (Envision), and Drs.
+Michael and Nicole Rogers.
+The team was supported by WSU Graduate Students: Ms. Ashley Archiopoli, Ms. Melissa Granville, Mr. Bobby Rozzell, Ms. Chigozirim Utah, and Ms. Katie Sue Williams.